dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 | **Documentation Overview**
 |
-| The documentation is created using the Sphinx documentation generator
+| The majority of the documentation is created using the Sphinx documentation generator
 | tool, which was originally created for Python documentation.
 | The documentation is created using reStructuredText (rst):
 |     https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html